Southern Guilford High School

 Southern Guilford High School was founded in 1970 in the Sumner area of Guilford County, North Carolina, United States.
 For the 2014-2015 school year, Southern had an enrollment of 1220 in grades 9-12, and 70 teachers.
-The school's current principal is Brian Muller.
+The school's current principal is Rodney Boone.

 The school operates on a block, college-styled schedule (with four classes each semester), as opposed to the traditional bell schedule that has six periods year-long.

 Colors and mascot

 Southern Guilford's colors are maroon and gold.
 Its mascot is the Storm.
 In 2004 the Guilford County Board of Education voted to retire the school's former mascot, the Indian.

 Southern Academy

 In 2005 Southern Guilford was turned into a magnet school for the study of agriscience, education, and medicine.
 Students are able to explore the fields of pre-medicine, sports medicine, nursing, biotechnology, and agriscience research, botany and horticulture science, veterinary technology and elementary, middle, and upper grades education.
 Preset course schedules not only reflect state graduation standards, but also incorporate honors and AP courses in the student-selected specialized area of the Advanced Sciences or Education strand.
 Fifteen credits of the total coursework are academy-designated classes required to graduate Southern Guilford's Academy.
 The students in the Academy also get priority, in regards to class registration, over the students who actually attend their own district school.

 Some students actively switch to Southern in an attempt at a higher class ranking, due to the small size of the original student body population.

 Currently, the academy is one of the biggest in the county, and enrolls students from high schools all over the county.